Cheney, Washington: Fairchild Air Force Base

 Fairchild Air Force Base, located approximately 7 mi north of Cheney and established in 1942, has been a key part of the U.S. defense strategy and its personnel are a substantial portion of the Cheney community.
-Originally established as a World War II repair depot, it has transitioned over the years to a Strategic Air Command bomber wing during the Cold War, to Air Mobility Command air refueling wing during Operation Iraqi Freedom.
-Today, Fairchild's aircraft and personnel make up the backbone of the Air Force's airborne refueling tanker fleet on the west coast.
+Originally established as a World War II repair depot, it has transitioned over the years from a Strategic Air Command bomber wing during the Cold War, to Air Mobility Command air refueling wing during Operation Iraqi Freedom.
+Today, Fairchild's aircraft and personnel make up the backbone of the Air Force's airborne refueling tanker fleet on the West Coast.
 Fairchild's location north of Cheney and 12 mi west of Spokane, resulted from a competition with the cities of Seattle and Everett in western Washington.
-The War Department chose Spokane for several reasons: better weather conditions, the location 300 mi from the coast, and the Cascade Range providing a natural barrier against possible Japanese attack.
+The War Department chose Spokane for several reasons: better weather conditions, the location 300 mi from the coast, and the Cascade Range providing a natural barrier against possible Japanese attacks.

-Fairchild Air Force Base is also the United States Air Force's primary training facility for Survival, Evasion, Resistance and Escape Techniques (SERE).
+Fairchild Air Force Base is also the United States Air Force's primary training facility for Survival, Evasion, Resistance, and Escape Techniques (SERE).
 SERE is a U.S. military training program developed at the end of the Korean War to provide service members with training in the Code of Conduct, survival skills, evading capture, and dealing with being taken prisoner.
 It was created by the U.S. Air Force but was expanded to the U.S. Army and the U.S. Navy after the Vietnam War.
 The SERE school at Fairchild AFB is intended to train aircrews, special forces, and other service members who operate in dangerous areas and are thus more likely to be captured.